Waiting, fearing, singing: A night sheltering in Ukraine - NewsBreak

 “Now the same thing is happening, but now we’re with children,” she said.

-In Kramatorsk in the country's east, a couple embraces on a station platform before the woman boards a train heading west, hoping for safety.
+In Kramatorsk in the country's east, a couple embraces on a train platform before the woman boards a train heading west, hoping for safety.
 Refugees slump from exhaustion after crossing into Poland.

-While Kyiv, the Ukrainian capital, waits for the expected Russian onslaught, the platform at Kyiv's Pecherskaya subway station where residents sleep is lined with baby carriages interspersed with pet carriers.
+While the capital waits for the expected Russian onslaught, the platform at Kyiv's Pecherskaya subway station where residents sleep is lined with baby carriages interspersed with pet carriers.

-At first, authorities barred pets, but then they turned a blind eye.
-Anxious cats and dogs now huddle alongside their owners.
+At first, authorities barred pets, but then turned a blind eye.
+Anxious cats and dogs huddle alongside their owners.

 Denis Shestakov, a 32-year-old architect, made up a fairy tale to ease his 5-year-old daughter Katya’s fears.